status-im/help.status.im/docs/en/status-communities/vote-to-feature-a-status-community.md

 ## Step 1: Connect your wallet {: #connect-the-wallet}

-Make sure you open the [Community Directory Curation dApp :octicons-tab-external-16:][curate.status.app] and your wallet contains enough SNT for voting and ETH for the gas fee.
+Make sure you open the [Community Directory Curation dApp :octicons-tab-external-16:][curate.status.app] and your wallet contains enough SNT for voting and ETH to pay for the gas fees.

 The process is for Status Wallet, but you can also try other wallets like MetaMask.

-You may need to connect your wallet again when you revisit the dApp depending on your browser settings.

 1. Open your wallet and switch the network to Optimism.
 1. Open the dApp and select **Connect** from the top navigation.
 1. From your wallet, confirm to connect.

+!!! note
+    You may need to connect your wallet again when you revisit the dApp depending on your browser settings.

 ## Step 2: Initiate a round of vote {: #initiate-voting}

-If you don't see the "Finalize weekly featured" button at the top of the Directory section in the dApp, you can start a new voting round.
+If you don't see the Finalize weekly featured button at the top of the Directory section in the dApp, you can start a new voting round.
 Otherwise, someone must [finalize the vote][finalize-the-vote] first.

 A round of vote starts when the first voter [cast a vote][cast-the-vote].